15 Dec Webmart’s Glossary of Printing Terms

 folding paper at right angles to the grain direction of the paper.

 text, graphic and illustrations arranged individually or in any combination for subsequent printing.
-Artwork is a bit of a misnomer as they are computer-originated, and supplied as digitised data on a disk or other means of electronic data.
-It then goes to the Repro stage or reprographic colour separation to use its full title.
-This enables the separation to be printed in the four basic printing process colours (cyan, magenta, yellow and black).
+Artwork is a bit of a misnomer as they are obviously computer-originated these days and supplied as digitised data usually protected through sftp.
+It then goes to the Repro stage or reprographic colour separation stage to use its full title.
+This enables the separation to be printed in the four basic printing process colours CMYK (cyan, magenta, yellow and black).

 in typesetting, the part of a lower case letter which rises above the main body, as in the letter “d”.